Last updated on April 1, 2026

 Wooded Ridgeline

 Faldorn, Dread Wolf Herald gives you an interesting take on Gruul () with a commander that wants to exploit casting spells from exile.
-Exiling spells and casting them later has become red’s primary source of card advantage, and Faldorn benefits from it by making Wolf tokens to go along with all the cards you play.
+Exiling spells with that you can temporarily cast has become red’s primary source of card advantage, and Faldorn benefits from it by making tokens of the wolf variety to go along with all the cards you play.

 This deck functions on a pretty simple idea: ramp, ramp, and ramp some more.
-You’ve got plenty of mana to play the cards you’ve exiled to make as many Wolfs as possible.
+Some are specific like Interdimensional Web Watch, and to give you consistent card selection use Shadow of the Goblin.
+You’ve got plenty of mana to play the cards you’ve exiled to make as many wolves as possible.
 This deck “draws” cards like a blue deck to see as much of your library as possible and find your wincons.

 This list leans heavily on Faldorn’s ability to produce an army to finish things off.
-You’ve got enough ramp to help cast it multiple times, and your best win conditions are cards like Grumgully, the Generous and Overrun that turn a few 2/2s into a lethal board state.
+You’ve got enough mana fixing and green ramp to help cast it multiple times, and your best win conditions are cards like Grumgully, the Generous, and Overrun that turn a few 2/2s into a lethal board state.

 Commander (1)